Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 - Started SslSocketConnector@0.0.0.0:8500
 ```

-Please note that this example demonstrate a local execution.
+Please note that this example demonstrates a local execution.
 When you want to run larger workloads at scale, you will likely use remote machines with agent controllers already installed and started.

 ## Running the Master Controller